PCT Section By Section

 - Financial supplies.
 This narrow class of financial products and services, defined later in the legislation, are exempted in order to prevent the imposition of the PCT on returns to saving and investment.

 - Supplies made by “nonparticipating small suppliers.”
 This provision exempts certain small businesses from the PCT regime.
-“Nonparticipating small suppliers” are those businesses with aggregate taxable PCT revenues of not more than $100,000 for the immediately preceding four calendar quarters.
+“Nonparticipating small suppliers” are those businesses with aggregate taxable PCT revenues of not more than $100,000 for the immediately preceding year.
 Small businesses who could be considered “nonparticipating small suppliers” but wish to participate in the PCT regime may elect to do so.
 The taxable PCT revenues of members of the same controlled group of corporations and all taxpayers under common control are aggregated for purposes of applying the threshold.

 - De minimis supplies.
 These supplies are exempt because the cost of administering the PCT with respect to the supplies is greater than the revenue raised by taxing the supplies.
 The Secretary of the Treasury makes this determination pursuant to section 3932(b).